matter-labs/zksync-lite-docs/docs/faq/faq.md

 1. Go to [Alternative Withdrawal](https://withdraw.zksync.io/).
 - *You can also access the “Alternative Withdrawal” tool on the [zkSync.io](http://zksync.io/) webpage under "zkTools.”*
-2. Enter the address that you want the funds moved from zkSync to Ethereum L1.
+2. Enter the zkSync address that you want the funds moved to Ethereum L1.
 3. Select the token you want to be withdrawn.
 4. Choose your method of paying the fee.
 5. Complete the fee payment process on your wallet.
-- Once the alternative withdrawal has been completed, check "Internal Txns" on [Etherscan](https://etherscan.io/) for your transaction.
+6. The funds should be in your designated wallet from step 4 within 24 hours and can be see under "Internal Txns" on [Etherscan](https://etherscan.io/).
+- If you do not see your funds within 24 hours, please email us at withdraw@zksync.io with the following information:
+  - 1. Your zkSync address from step 4.
+  - 2. The amount and token.
+  - 3. The Ethereum Transaction Hash from Etherscan from step 6.

+-->
 ## What is the activation fee?

-The Account Activation fee is a one-time fee to register your account with zkSync.
+The account activation fee is a one-time fee to register your account with zkSync.
 This fee only applies to your first zkSync Layer 2 transaction.

 On a deeper level, to be better suited for zero-knowledge proofs, zkSync accounts are defined over a different elliptic curve than Ethereum's.
 Activating your account generates and publishes a new private-public key pair over this curve associated with your Ethereum address.